wmcdona89/charts/stable/jenkins/README.md

   inheritFrom: maven
   resources:
     limits:
-      cpu: 1024m
+      cpu: 2048m
       memory: 4096Mi

 # A hierarchy of agents.
-Useful when creating a custom chart to allow values to be overridden.
+Useful when creating a custom chart to allow individual values to be overridden.
-# Each object corresponds to a chart `agent` in terms of the values that can be set.
+# Each object corresponds to a chart `agent` in terms of the configurable values.
 agentHierarchy:
   node:
     podName: node